shawna-p/mysterious-messenger/docs/distributions.rst

         splash screen before proceeding to the main menu.
         """

-        ## At the moment, this function simply returns a random
+        ## This function simply returns a random image
-        ## image every time the player reaches this screen
+        ## every time the player reaches this screen
         return renpy.random.choice([
             # Here is a list of all the possible choices
             "CGs/common_album/cg-1.webp",